pyepye/django-magiclink/README.md

 #### Configuration settings

 Below are the different settings that can be overridden.
-To do so place the setting into you `settings.py`
+To do so place the setting into you `settings.py`.

+*Note: Each of the url / redirect settings can either be a URL or url name*

 ```python